House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 When to Use an Electric Impact Wrench

-All types of impact wrenches can be used for a variety of construction or repair tasks.
+All types of impact wrenches can be used for various construction or repair tasks.
 They’re most commonly used in the automotive industry.
-But here are some times when it’s best to have an electric impact wrench compared to an air impact wrench:
+However, there are times when it’s best to have an electric impact wrench compared to an air impact wrench:

 • For multiple worksites (i.e., when you need portability)